-GFCC officers have also played important role in tackling international issues with the Government of Nepal and Bangladesh in matters relating to flood and drainage management.
+GFCC officers have also played important role in tackling international issues with the Government of Nepal and Bangladesh in matters-relating to flood and drainage management.
 The implementation of schemes on extension of the embankment on the international rivers Lalbakeya, Bagmati and Kamla in Nepal has achieved good progress.

-It gives me great pleasure to present the Annual Report of GFCC for the year 2014-15 and I am sure that this report will give a comprehensive overview of the role of GFCC and its contribution in the field of flood management and other associated works in the Ganga basin during the year.
+The Annual Report of GFCC for the year 2015-16 is before you and I am sure that this report will give a comprehensive overview of the role of GFCC and its contribution in the field of flood management and other associated works in the Ganga basin during the year.